NAME

 del \177 SYMBOL FOR DELETE YES

 Multiple characters can be specified at once, by assembling them by comma (,) like --visible ht=1,sp=1; or connecting them by equal sign (=) like --visible ht=sp=1.
-Character name accept wildcard; --visible '*=1'.
+Character names accept wildcard; --visible '*=1'.

-sdif command also support –visible option for horizontal tab with better visibility.
+sdif command also supports –visible option for horizontal tab with better visibility.

 • –stat